 I have had two kids via C-section who’ve grown up really fast (they’re 11 and 16) and have worked hard to get to the place where I now feel comfortable exploring new activities like aerial and Ultimate.
 I have worked with many clients during pregnancy and postpartum, helping them stay connected to their changing bodies and finding new balance, and have always wished I was able to offer those resources to people who weren’t able to meet with me face-to-face (or afford personal training).
 I did not have a lot of support or education around returning to activity after having kids, so I’m excited to be offering you that guidance now in collaboration with my team and these awesome PTs!

 As a mom of 2 young boys – both delivered by C-section – I have struggled with body and identity changes through pregnancy and delivery, and the time, energy, and fitness challenges of being active and feeling strong again for life and as a competitive athlete again.
-Some underlying foundational weaknesses and inefficient patterns were revealed when I lost most of my muscle mass while on bed rest for 6 weeks prior to delivery of my second child.
-It is still a process to work on those foundational patterns and improve strength, but I have been able to rebuild my body and get to a point where I feel strong and powerful competing again at the highest levels of Masters Ultimate (winning Worlds in 2018, runner-up at Nationals in 2019), and playing for Seattle Mixtape, one of the top Mixed club teams in the country.
+Some underlying foundational weaknesses and inefficient patterns were revealed when I lost most of my muscle mass while on bed rest for 6 weeks prior to the delivery of my second child.
+It is still a process to work on those foundational patterns and improve biomechanical efficiency and strength, but I have been able to rebuild my body and get to a point where I feel strong and powerful competing again at the highest levels of Masters Ultimate (winning Worlds in 2018, runner-up at Nationals in 2019), and playing for Seattle Mixtape, one of the top Mixed club teams in the country.
 I hope this Return to Performance program helps you navigate through your postpartum journey a little more smoothly.

 I’ve been an outdoor and movement enthusiast throughout my life.
 I played many sports as a young athlete, and I am currently enjoying open water swimming, hiking, and cycling.
 Through my PT practice and my own athletic adventures, I recognize the importance of building strong foundations for complex movement patterns.
 My commitment is to healthy movement that creates a lifetime of activity and joy.
 I truly believe that movement is medicine.
 My hope is that this program empowers you in every part of your postpartum journey.